PCI SSC Policies

 Non-personal information is data about usage and service operation that is not directly associated with a specific personal identity.
 We may collect and analyze non-personal information to evaluate how users use the Web site.

 We may gather aggregate information, which refers to information your computer automatically provides to us and which cannot be tied back to you as a specific individual.
-Examples include referral data (the web sites you visited just before and just after our Web site), the pages viewed, time spent at our Web site, and Internet Protocol (IP) addresses.
-An IP address is a number that is automatically assigned to your computer whenever you access the Internet.
-For example, when you request a page from one of our web sites, our servers log your IP address to create aggregate reports on user demographics and traffic patterns and for purposes of system administration.
+Examples include referral data (the web sites you visited just before our Web site), the pages viewed, and time spent at our Web site.
+You may control the non-essential information we collect by utilizing the cookie control settings that appear when you first access the Web site, and that is accessible via controls visible on every page of our Web site.

 For additional information regarding cookies and how we use them, please review our Cookie Notice at Appendix A hereto.

-“Personal Data” is information that is associated with your name or personal identity.
+“Personal Data” is information that is associated with your personal identity and may include your name or other personal information that can be used to uniquely identify you as an individual.
 In general, we use Personal Data to better understand your needs and interests and to provide you with better service.
 The specific uses for Personal Data that we collect are described when or on the pages where such data is collected.
-The types of Personal Data you provide to us through the Web site may include name, address, phone number, email address, user IDs, passwords, and billing information.
-Providing this information may be required or requested in order to enable you to request and/or download information or materials, subscribe to mailing lists, participate in corresponding online or in person discussions or events, collaborate on documents, provide feedback, submit information into registries, register for or participate in programs, meetings or events, apply for participation or membership, or join technical committees or working groups.
-We collect this information so we can contact you or send you requested materials (such as with requested documents or subscriptions to mailing lists), enable participation in corresponding events and activities, and to identify you to us or others (such as applications to register for or participate in meetings or events or join committees, or to participate in programs or online discussions), and to bill you for requested services or materials.
+The types of Personal Data you provide to us through the Web site may include name, address, phone number, email address, user IDs, passwords, IP address, and billing information.
+Providing this information may be required or requested in order to enable you to request and/or download information or materials, subscribe to mailing lists, participate in corresponding online or in person discussions or events, collaborate on documents, provide feedback, submit information into registries, register for or participate in programs, meetings or events, apply for participation or membership, or join technical committees, working groups or initiatives.
+We collect this information so we can contact you or send you requested materials (such as with requested documents or subscriptions to mailing lists), enable participation in corresponding events and activities, and to identify you to us or others (such as in applications to register for or participate in meetings or events or join committees, to participate in programs or online discussions, or to download materials from the Website and execute corresponding licenses), and to bill you for requested services or materials.
 You may always elect not to provide your Personal Data to us, but that will limit your ability to participate in these activities or benefit from these services.

 Personal Data will not be kept for longer than is necessary for the purpose (s) for which it was collected, and in general, we will retain Personal Data for a period of 3 years, or if you have any qualification or contractual relationship with us, for a period of 3 years after cessation of that qualification or relationship.
 In some cases it is not possible for us to specify in advance the periods for which your Personal Data will be retained.
 Notwithstanding this, we may retain, process and use your Personal Data where such is necessary for compliance with a legal or contractual obligation to which we are subject, in order to protect your vital interests or the vital interests of another person, or for other applicable legitimate interests.

-Information you provide in connection with applying for participation or membership may be used to create a corresponding participating organization, participant or member profile, or enable participation in corresponding activities, and may be shared with other PCI SSC member or participant representatives and organizations.
-Such information may be provided to other participants or members on a secure Web site to encourage and facilitate collaboration, online discussion, research, and the free exchange of information.
-PCI Security Standards Council participants and members automatically are added to applicable PCI SSC mailing lists.
+Information you provide in connection with applying for participation or membership may be used to create a corresponding participant or member profile, or enable participation in corresponding activities, and may be shared with other PCI SSC member or participant representatives and organizations.
+Such information may be provided to other participants or members securely to encourage and facilitate collaboration, online discussion, research, and the free exchange of information.
+PCI SSC participants and members automatically are added to applicable PCI SSC mailing lists.
 From time to time, participant and member information may be shared with event organizers and/or other organizations that provide additional benefits to our participants or members.
-By providing us with your personal information, you expressly consent to our storing, processing, and distributing such information for these purposes.
+When you provide us with your personal information in connection with events PCI SSC is organizing or hosting, we use that data to comply with our contractual obligations to event organizers and other parties in connection with those events.
+Where appropriate, we also expressly obtain your consent at the time of its collection.

 We may use non-personal data that is aggregated for reporting about the Web site activity, usability, performance, effectiveness, or participation.
 It may be used to improve the experience, usability, and content of the Web site or future activities.